holepunchto/protomux-rpc-client/README.md

 Connect to [HyperDHT](https://github.com/holepunchto/hyperdht) servers exposing [protomux-rpc](https://github.com/holepunchto/protomux-rpc) endpoints.

-Manages connection state for you: connections are opened lazily, when the first request is made.
-The client will try re-connecting when the connection is lost.
+Manages connection state for you: connections are opened lazily, when the first request is made, and the client will try re-connecting when the connection is lost.

 ## Install